 With the help of inquiry-based learning, children are influenced by learning through interesting learning methods.
 This generates a willingness to understand concepts to the core through excessive reading or practical experiments.

 4 Phases of Inquiry-based Learning for Teachers

 Use engaging and relevant media forms that can spark a question.
-It can be a research paper, digital media, documentary or books anything informative.
+It can be a research paper, digital media, documentary, or books anything informative.

 Clarifying the theoretical concepts of learning through parent-teacher support.
 Here, the parents and teachers need to present their clarifications about the concept.

-Herein, the students will share their ideas, doubts in the form of questions about the content they have been exposed to.
+Herein, the students will share their ideas, and doubts in the form of questions about the content they have been exposed to.

-Designing relevant solutions, actions or products that can satisfy the questions raised by the child.
+Designing relevant solutions, actions, or products that can satisfy the questions raised by the child.
 This makes learning engaging and promotes two-way communication.